TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 * The BMS shall send serial data (I2C, CAN, or UART) to the Vehicle Control Unit for telemetry.

-* The BMS shall receive power from the Battery Charger.
+* The BMS shall receive power from the battery charger.

 <ins> Power Distribution System </ins>